molly/blog/_posts/2015-03-18-how-to-create-a-twitter-bot.md

 author: Molly White
 publication-date: 2015-03-18
 comments: true
+custom_excerpt: "The second of a two-part series on Twitter bots, in which I show you how to create your own Twitter bot."
 ---

 <em>This is the second of a two-part series on Twitter bots.
 This post discusses how to create them.
 The [previous post]({{ site.baseurl }}{% post_url 2015-03-15-what-is-a-twitter-bot %}) covers what they are and some examples.</em>